EE3-DTPRJ-Robot-Intelligence/Phidget/README.md

 3. Libraries are by deauflt installed in /usr/local/lib.
 If this is not the library path for your system, you can

-   Specify a different folder for installation:
+   specify a different folder for installation:
   ```bash
   ./configure --prefix=/usr && make && sudo make install
   ```